Formerly named Barbour Ponds, St. Vrain State Park features 604 acres of land and 152 acres of water, split between several ponds.

 Camping and other recreation are available year-round.
 There are miles of trails open to hikers and bikers around the park.
 Each is a relatively simple trek and perfect for an afternoon or morning excursion.

-Biking: 3.5 miles of roads and trails open to biking within the park.
+Biking: There are 3.5 miles of roads and trails open to biking within the park.

-Birding: Home to the largest Heron rookery in the state.
-Bald eagle reside at the park during the winter.
+Birding: The park is home to the largest Heron rookery in the state and many bald eagles reside in Saint Vrain during the winter.

-Boating: Open to vessels that are hand or foot propelled, and those with electric trolling motors.
+Boating: Blue Heron Reservoir permits vessels that are hand or foot-propelled and those with electric trolling motors.
 All boats must be hand launched.

-Camping: Yes, 8 Campgrounds, 87 Sites, open year round. $22-$26/night.
-Reservations recommended during peak summer season.
-Coin operated showers are in the Camper Services Building.
-Each campsite has a 6 person and 2 tent limit.
+Camping: There are 8 campgrounds with 87 sites open year-round in the park for a nightly fee.
+Reservations are recommended during the peak summer season.
+Coin-operated showers are in the Camper Services Building and each campsite has a 6 person, 2 tent limit.

 Fishing: Permitted in all the ponds.
 Bluegill, catfish, crappie, largemouth bass perch, pumpkinseed, and rainbow trout are common.
-The ponds are stocked a few times a year with selected species.
+Additionally, the ponds are stocked a few times a year with select species.

-Picnicking: Numerous picnic sites with grills and sheltered tables.
+Picnicking: There are numerous picnic sites with grills and sheltered tables.

-Winter Recreation: Snowshoeing if snow level permits.
-The campgrounds remain open.
-Snowmobiles are not permitted in the park.
+Winter Recreation: Snowshoeing is welcome as long as the snow levels are deep enough and the campgrounds remain open.
+Unfortunately, snowmobiles are not permitted in the park.

 Map: Saint Vrain Brochure (PDF)